 Triple Crown Events

-The Triple Crown is the ultimate accomplishment in the sport of horse racing, a fact which is true no matter which country you might be visiting.
-Many people know the American Triple Crown races from the legendary stars who have managed the feat (and those who have come up just short as well).
-But in actuality, just about every country that hosts horse racing has designated their own trio of events as the test for the greatest native horses.
+The Triple Crown is the ultimate achievement in horse racing, a fact that holds true no matter which country you visit.
+Many people are familiar with the American Triple Crown races because of the legendary stars who have achieved the feat (and those who have fallen just short).
+But in fact, just about every country that hosts horse racing has designated its own trio of events as the test of the greatest native horses.

-Great Britain was the first country to dub three different races the Triple Crown.
-It first was achieved when a horse named West Australian was able to win the daunting trio of the 2000 Guineas Stakes, the Epsom Derby, and the St Leger Stakes in 1853.
-That captured the public imagination in a way that allowed the concept to spread.
+Great Britain was the first country to call three different races the Triple Crown.
+It was first achieved when a horse named West Australian was able to win the daunting trio of the 2000 Guineas Stakes, the Epsom Derby and the St Leger Stakes in 1853.
+This captured the public imagination in a way that allowed the concept to spread.

-The first Triple Crown winner in the United States occurred in 1919, but the three races comprising the Triple Crown in America weren’t really recognized as such until the 1930s.
-In the meantime, countries from all over the globe that host Thoroughbred horse racing also created their own Triple Crown races to join in the excitement.
+The first Triple Crown winner in the United States occurred in 1919, but the three races that make up the Triple Crown in America weren't really recognized as such until the 1930s.
+Meanwhile, countries around the world that host thoroughbred horse racing created their own Triple Crown races to join in the excitement.

-The common denominator, no matter the country, is that a Triple Crown is meant to be an extremely hard task for any horse to overcome.
-When a horse wins the first two races, the excitement builds for the final leg to see if there will be a new winner to join the other legends in that particular location.
-For the owners, trainers, and jockeys associated with Triple Crown winners, the rewards are great, both in terms of money and lasting renown.
+The common denominator, no matter the country, is that a Triple Crown is supposed to be an extremely difficult task for any horse to overcome.
+When a horse wins the first two races, the excitement builds for the final leg to see if there will be a new winner to join the other legends at that particular venue.
+For the owners, trainers, and jockeys associated with Triple Crown winners, the rewards are great, both in terms of money and lasting fame.

-Here are just a few of the countries where Triple Crowns have been created, along with some of the characteristics attached to each.
+Here are just a few of the countries where Triple Crowns have been created, along with some of the characteristics associated with each.

 Great Britain

-The Triple Crown races in the United Kingdom are stretched out over a longer period of time during the year, from late spring to the end of summer, than their American counterparts.
-But the difficulty is ratcheted up by the fact that the distances for each race are so dissimilar.
-The 2000 Guineas Stakes comes in at a mile, the Derby in Epsom is closer to 1 1/2 miles, and the St Leger Stakes is a whopping 1 7/8 miles.
+The Triple Crown races in the United Kingdom are spread out over a longer period of the year, from late spring to late summer, than their American counterparts.
+But the difficulty is compounded by the fact that the distances for each race are so different.
+The 2000 Guineas Stakes is a mile, the Derby at Epsom is closer to 1 1/2 miles, and the St Leger Stakes is a whopping 1 7/8 miles.

-Since modern Thoroughbreds are usually bred for one distance or another, it makes it unlikely that a single horse can manage the three races at the same skill level.
-Perhaps that is why the British Triple Crown hasn’t been captured since 1970 when it was won by the legendary Nijinsky.
-And before Nijinsky, it hadn’t been achieved since 1935.
+Since modern Thoroughbreds are usually bred for one distance or another, it is unlikely that any one horse can handle the three races at the same level of ability.
+Perhaps that's why the British Triple Crown hasn't been captured since 1970, when it was won by the legendary Nijinsky.
+And before Nijinsky, it hadn't been done since 1935.

-As a matter of fact, eight of the 15 winners of the British Triple Crown turned the trick before 1900.
-Whether another winner will be produced is hard to say because many owners are reluctant to put their horses through such an ordeal.
-Modern breeding fees being as lucrative as they are, preserving a horse’s health is incredibly important for the business side of the sport.
+In fact, eight of the 15 winners of the British Triple Crown did the trick before 1900.
+Whether another winner will be produced is hard to say, as many owners are reluctant to put their horses through such an ordeal.
+With modern breeding fees as lucrative as they are, maintaining a horse's health is incredibly important to the business side of the sport.

 British Triple Crown Winners